-- The INVISIBLE HAND is a phrase coined by Adam Smith to describe the process that turns self-directed gain into social and economic benefits for all. - Basically, this meant that a person working hard to make money for his or her own PERSONAL IN-TEREST would (like an invisible hand) also BEN-EFIT OTHERS. - a.
+- 2. Basically, this meant that a person working hard to make money for his or her own PERSONAL IN-TEREST would (like an invisible hand) also BEN-EFIT OTHERS. - a.
 For example, a farmer trying to make money would grow as many crops as possible. - b.
 This would provide jobs and needed food for others. - c.
-If everyone worked hard in his or her own self interest, Smith said, society as a whole would prosper. - Smith assumed that as people become wealthier, they would reach out to help the less fortunate, but that hasn't always happened. - a.
+If everyone worked hard in his or her own self interest, Smith said, society as a whole would prosper. - 3.
+Smith assumed that as people become wealthier, they would reach out to help the less fortunate, but that hasn't always happened. - a.
 Many U.S. businesspeople are becoming concerned about social issues and their obligation to return to society some of what they've earned. - b.
-It is important for businesses to be ethical as well as generous.
+It is important for businesses to be ethical as well as generous. - learning objective 2